Brad Huse

 Bradley Richard Huse (born June 27, 1966) is an American college basketball coach and the former head men's basketball coach at Montana State University.
 On April 4, 2006, he was hired following the departure of Mick Durham.

 A three-time conference coach of the year at the NAIA level and a Division I assistant, Huse's first Bobcats squad compiled an 11–19 record.
 MSU finished 8–8 in the Big Sky in 2007.
 Huse sandwiched eight highly successful years as head coach at North Dakota's Jamestown College with two-year stints as an assistant at Montana State (1994–96) and Montana (2004–06).
 He rolled up a 184–60 record with the Jimmies, leading that squad to championships in five of his eight years there.

-Huse's cager at Montana Tech, first for former Indiana coach Kelvin Sampson, and later for Rick Dessing, who would put together a highly successful coaching career in the Frontier Conference.
-Huse was a three-time All-Frontier Conference honoree at Tech, earning NAIA All-America honors as a senior.
+Huse played basketball at Montana Tech, first for Kelvin Sampson and later for Rick Dessing, who coached in the Frontier Conference.
+Huse was a three-time All-Frontier Conference honoree and earned NAIA All-America honors as a senior.

 After three years as an engineer, Huse returned to Tech to work on the Diggers' coaching staff, and after three years on Dessing's bench, Huse joined Mick Durham's coaching staff at Montana State in 1994.

 Huse's arrival coincided with one of the finest two-year runs in Bobcat basketball history.
 MSU posted its first 20-win season in nearly a decade in 1994–95, Huse's first as a Bobcat assistant.
 The next year, MSU rolled up a 21–9 record, winning the Big Sky regular season title and the Big Sky tourney title.

 After MSU's championship season, Huse landed the head coaching job at Jamestown College.
 After leading the Jimmies to 17–10 and 19–9 records in his first two seasons, the program took off.
 Jamestown won at least 20 games in each of Huse's final half-dozen campaigns there, improving in each of the last four seasons and culminating in a 30–3 record in 2003–04.
 That year, Jamestown won the DAC 10 tournament and regular season titles for the third straight year, finishing 18–0 in conference play.
 Jamestown finished 52–2 in league play from 2002 to 2004.